goyalsahabb/Deluxe/README.md

 # Deluxe
 # Description:-
-# Main Idea of this project to save time and gave opportunity to choose their own design for their lovely home decoration and maintain peaceful life in their happy life and easier also.
+# Main Idea of this project to save time and gave opportunity to choose their own design for their lovely home decoration and maintain peaceful life in their happy life and easier also.As an interior designer, you can easily incorporate product roundups and project reveals on your blog to utilize affiliate links.
+These product-based blog posts not only give your readers answers to all of their source questions but they are a simple way to earn more of a passive income than you would with social media alone.
 # There are total three languages use in this Project :-
 # CSS
 # JS